wjyoung65/Ansible-Pi-Hole-Set-Up/README.md

 On your Ansible Host machine you may need to add/edit the `ansible.cfg` file

-For me this was located in the `/etc/ansible/` folder and I added/changed:
+For me this was located in the `~/.ansible.cfg` and I added/changed:
 ```
 host_key_checking = False
 interpreter_python=auto_silent